 Intracytoplasmic Sperm Injection (ICSI) in IVF: How the ICSI Procedure Works, Who It Helps, and What to Expect

-Intracytoplasmic sperm injection (ICSI) is an advanced lab technique used during IVF to help fertilization occur.
+Intracytoplasmic sperm injection (ICSI) is an advanced lab technique used during IVF to help with fertilization.

-In ICSI, a single sperm is injected directly into a mature egg, bypassing steps that sperm normally must complete to penetrate and fertilize an egg on its own.
+In ICSI, a single sperm is injected directly into a mature egg, bypassing the steps the sperm normally completes to penetrate and fertilize an egg on its own.

 ICSI was originally developed to help overcome male factor infertility (such as very low sperm count or low motility), but over time, it has also become widely used in many IVF cycles, including some without clear male factor infertility.